readytogroove/readytogroove.github.io/_posts/blog/2016-07-06-confused-about-cervical-fluid-you-dont-have-to-be.md

 Deciphering your cervical fluid can feel super confusing, but it doesn&rsquo;t have to if you know the RIGHT things to focus on.
 If you learn and remember the simple tips I mentioned today, categorizing your cervical fluid will start to feel like second nature.
 Good luck, and happy charting!

 Ready to learn more about cervical fluid and hormone health?!
-Sign up for our <a class="text-link" href="/start-here/">FREE 7-day mini course</a>!
+Sign up for our <a class="text-link" href="/start-here" onClick="ga('send', 'event', { eventCategory: Link, eventAction: 'Click', eventLabel: 'SOYC - general link});">FREE 7-day mini course</a>!

 <br/>
 What did you think of this post?
 Let us know in the comments!